 d) Make changes to the product prices

-Changing based on user’s issues
+Changing based on the user's issues

 Updating eCommerce marketing approaches